Rhyd-Lewis/GCol/README.rst

 Support
 -------
-The GCol repository is hosted on LINK-HERE.
+The GCol repository is hosted on github `here <https://github.com/Rhyd-Lewis/GCol>_.
 If you have any questions, please ask it on `this dedicated question page on StackOverflow <https://stackoverflow.com/search?q=gcol>`_.

 Simple example
 --------------